batdowg/cbs/CONTEXT.md

 - **Staff-as-Participant**: adding a participant with a staff email is allowed; if a matching `participant_account` is missing, create it seeded with `User.full_name`, `User.title` (if any), and `certificate_name = User.full_name`.
 Existing accounts are reused.
 - **/profile**: staff edit `User.full_name`, `User.title`, and Certificate Name; learners edit `ParticipantAccount.full_name` and `certificate_name`.
 Optional sync button copies staff full_name to participant.
 - **Session language**: single `workshop_language` field; selected before Workshop Type.
 Type options filter to those whose `supported_languages` include it.
 Changing the language clears incompatible types, and saving with a mismatch errors.
-- **Sessions & Settings**: all language pickers and labels show human names; database stores codes; deactivated languages are not selectable; sort by configured order.
+- **Sessions & Settings**: all language pickers and labels show human names; templates use global `lang_label` helper to render codes; database stores codes; deactivated languages are not selectable; sort by configured order.
 - **Materials**: physical components UI:
   - **All Physical** → 4 checkboxes visible and auto-checked (editable)
   - **Mixed** → 4 visible, unchecked